Pakettikauppa/woo-pakettikauppa/readme.txt

 = 2.0.20 =
 * New feature: Change order status after shipping label is printed
+* Enhancements: When choosing pickup point in checkout, do ajax call to save that pickup point to session as a backup.

 = 2.0.19 =
 * New feature: Create multiple return shipments from order view